hng/LoveFilm-Player.bundle/Readme.md

   - replacing /tv/ with /film/ fixes this, I have no clue why but it works

 ## TODO
-- Support for Movies with trailers
+- Support for movies with trailers
 - Slider
 - Volume
 - Number of episodes missing